-Due to the COVID-19 restrictions and health and safety guidelines, it was indicated by the CDPH and FCDPH/department of Public Health to minimize the large groups congregating in schools.
-As a result, in-person offerings and activities were suspended or postponed.
+Due to the COVID-19 post-pandemic restrictions and health and safety guidelines lessen, it was indicated early in the year, that groups of parents preferred virtual meetings.
+However, during Spring time, a great number of parents attended all the scheduled in-person offerings and family school activities.